Written by:

 When the website is losing you clients

-The clearest signal is business impact.
-If the website is the first thing potential clients see and the quality of leads you're getting doesn't match the quality of work you do, the website is probably part of the problem.
+The clearest signal that a redesign is worth doing is business impact.
+If the website is the first thing potential clients see and the quality of leads you're getting does not match the quality of work you do, the website is probably part of the problem.

 This is different from "the website looks a bit old."
 A website that looks old but converts well is not a priority.
-A website that looks fine but is quietly costing you the right clients is.
+A website that looks fine but is quietly costing you the right clients is a real problem, and it is one that tends to be invisible because you never see the people who leave without reaching out.
+You only see the ones who do.

 When the business has changed but the website hasn't

-You've repositioned.
-You've moved upmarket.
-You're targeting a different kind of client than you were two years ago.
-But the website still talks to the old audience in the old way.
+You have repositioned.
+You have moved upmarket.
+You are targeting a different kind of client than you were two years ago.
+The work you are proudest of looks nothing like the work featured on your site.
+But the website still talks to the old audience in the old way, with the old tone and the old visual language.

 When it's broken in ways users don't tell you about

 High bounce rate.
 Low time on page.
 Nobody clicking the CTA.
-These are symptoms that something is wrong structurally, not just visually.
+These are symptoms that something is structurally wrong, not just visually.
+And the reason users do not tell you about it is that they do not stick around long enough to tell you anything.
+They just leave.

 When a redesign is not the answer

-If the website is performing well but looks a bit tired, a visual refresh is usually enough.
-New photography, updated typography, a tighter color palette.
-No need to rebuild what's already working.
+If the website is performing reasonably well but looks a bit tired, a visual refresh is usually the right move.
+New photography, updated typography, a tighter color palette, some layout adjustments.
+No need to rebuild what is already working underneath.
+A refresh is faster, cheaper, and far less disruptive than a full redesign, and for a lot of businesses it is genuinely all that is needed.

 The takeaway